izifortune/weblink.vim/README.md

 # Weblink.vim

-Copy to the system clipboard a link to the current file open with vim.
+Copy to the clipboard a web link to your git host for current open file in vim.

 DISCLAIMER: